joaotavaresti/joaotavaresti/README.md

 ### Hi there 👋, I'm João Tavares

-I'm always interested in learn and contribute to innovative projects!
+I'm always interested in learning and contributing to innovative projects!

-- 🔭 I’m currently working at Unisinos as Professor and Dell Technologies as a IA/ML Specialist Researcher
+- 🔭 I’m currently working at Unisinos as Professor and at Dell Technologies as an IA/ML Specialist Researcher
 - 🔭 I’m also working at InnovativeLab as Software ML Engineer
 - 👯 I’m looking to collaborate on IA and IoT projects
 - 💬 Ask me about Python, Django, Java, and IA/ML topics